rloutlaw/JavaSDKDocs/outlawSDKDocs/get-started-storage.md

 mvn clean package install -s az-settings.xml
 ```

 Refreshing the web browser will show the new form and a broken image tag.
-Upload an image from your computer using the form and refresh to render the image from Azure storage.
+Upload an image from your computer using the form and refresh your browser to display the image from Azure storage.